davekinkead/thesis/paper.coffee.md

 [^explain]: Condorcet's Jury Theorem posits that the likelihood of majority rule selecting the correct outcome increases as the number of voters increases (assuming voters have an independent better than even chance of voting correctly).
 We should expect to see a gradual decrease in epistemic virtue as the same number of voters in the space are partitioned into increasing numbers of polities.

 These results indicate that the epistemic virtue of majority voting is dependent not only on individual agent belief having a greater than 50% likelihood of being correct, but also on how those agent beliefs are distributed across the political space.
 A key stipulation of the Jury Theorem is that there must a better than average chance of any voter being correct - we might call this the _competency requirement_.
-This simulation shows that when clustering of agent belief is present, even if the comeptency requirement is met for the space as a whole, it is not necessarily met for every partition of that space.
+This simulation shows that when clustering of agent belief is present, even if the competency requirement is met for the space as a whole, it is not necessarily met for every partition of that space.
 Furthermore, as clustering of agent belief across the space increases, the likelihood that every partition of the space satisfies the competency criteria decreases.

 The relationship between content-independent justifications of democracy and democratic inclusion is now clearer.
 Epistemic justifications of democracy require accounts of inclusion that ensures that:

   1. Polities are sufficiently large for the Condorcet effect to emerge.
   2. Any partition of a space that satisfied the competency requirement must also satisfy the competency requirement.

 When the distribution of voter belief is uniform, where we draw the boundaries of our democracies is largely irrelevant for content-independent accounts of democracy.
 Any account of democratic inclusion will do.
 But when the distribution of voter belief is clustered, where we draw boundaries of our democracies becomes very important.
-In this case, any compatible account of democratic inclusion will need to demonstrate that each polity statisfies the competency requirement for epistemic justifications.
+In this case, any compatible account of democratic inclusion will need to demonstrate that each polity satisfies the competency requirement for epistemic justifications.

 We can summarise this finding by stating that the Boundary Problem only becomes a problem for content-independent justifications of democracy when homogeneity of voter belief or competence is high within polities but low between them.
 In these instances, how we bound the _demos_ and draw political borders is critical.
 Content-independent justifications require accounts of inclusion that generate sufficiently large, externally homogeneous polities.
 Polities needs to be large and have similar voter composition otherwise only some of them can be justified by content-independent accounts.

 ##  Content Relative Outcomes

 Not all instrumental accounts of democracy are epistemic however.
 Utilitarians justify democracy on the grounds that it promotes the greatest happiness.
-Majority voting maximizes the expected utility of voter preferences when each individual has an equal chance of preferring each of two alternatives [@rae1969].
+Majority voting maximises the expected utility of voter preferences when each individual has an equal chance of preferring each of two alternatives [@rae1969].
 But one needn't be a card carrying utilitarian to employ such an approach.  @rousseau1920 argued that majority rule realises the general will of the people and this gives us reasons to obey, while social choice theorists hold that majority voting realises individual choice when collectively binding decisions must be made (@may1952).

 While these accounts of democracy differ in many ways, they all share a similarity in that the value of democracy stems from some content-relative criteria - of fidelity between individual preference and collective outcomes.
 It is not the contents of the outcome of a democratic process that matters per se, but rather how well this collective outcome matches the wants, preferences, or intent of individual participants.